Wheaton couple come forward to move historic mansion

 Developers of the Loretto campus planned to bulldoze the brick mansion to make way for a new subdivision until the Goldsboroughs agreed to purchase the structure for $100.
 The Goldsboroughs have applied for a city special-use permit to move the House of Seven Gables to two subdivision lots on the northeast side of the site, where Hawthorne Lane currently dead-ends.

-The couple would pay Pulte Homes $410,000 for each lot, pending city council approval.
+The couple would pay Pulte Homes for each lot, pending city council approval, at a price that is being negotiated.
 That means the number of homes in the Pulte subdivision, called the Loretto Club, would decrease from 48 to 46 at 1600 Somerset Lane.

 "We're working really hard with them to try to make this happen," Katy Goldsborough said.